 Europe finds itself at a crossroads.
-The roadmap has yet to clearly articulate whether Europe aims to lead the transition towards the regulatory implementation of NAMs or follow more cautiously.
-Leadership demands clarity, not just in science, but also in the strategic approach to governance.
-For example, will the roadmap acknowledge that global regulatory harmonisation is incomplete, yet recognise that coordination across different jurisdictions with varying willingness and capacity to implement NAMs can potentially lead to measures that reduce the overall (real and perceived) risks associated with replacing animal testing?
-An innovative governance approach would see jurisdictions working in tandem, strategically supporting divergence from current regulatory requirements to allow NAMs to initially take a definitive hold in one nation as part of the roadmap, distributing the risks and dividing the labour in the global regulatory ecosystem.
+Will it lead the transition towards the regulatory implementation of NAMs, or merely follow more cautiously?
+Leadership demands clarity, not just in science, but also in the strategic approach at governance.
+Global regulatory harmonisation is incomplete, coordination across different jurisdictions can engineer progress towards replacing animal testing.
+A more innovative approach would see jurisdictions working in tandem, strategically supporting divergence from the current regulatory requirements to allow NAMs to initially take hold in one nation as part of the roadmap, dividing labour in the global regulatory ecosystem.

 Economic viability is another linchpin.
-Substantial public investment, exceeding ≤ 1.3 billion in the EU, is a great start, but it is not enough.
-The roadmap should attempt to incentivise private capital investments by envisioning a new NAMs industry.
-Otherwise, the economic drive to create new chemistry will always be greater than a social drive to ensure that humans and the environment are safe - unless people are financially motivated to do so.
-Embedding market opportunities within the roadmap is not only smart, but it may be necessary.
+Substantial public investment, exceeding €1.3 billion in the EU, is a start, but it is not enough.
+Private capital must be incentivised.
+We will not sufficiently protect health and the environment at pace with the economic drive to create new chemistry unless people are financially motivated to do so.
+Embedding market opportunities within the roadmap is not only smart, it's a necessity.
 A key to releasing the creative power of entrepreneurs is to step away from prescribing the test methods as is currently done to comply with regulatory requirements and instead prescribe what is expected from the data and let innovators compete at providing better NAMs services and products.

-Finally, for the roadmap to succeed, it must reflect the broader social fabric.
+Finally, the roadmap must reflect the broader social fabric.
 The development and implementation of fit-for-purpose NAMs is a multidisciplinary pursuit involving law, ethics, public policy, and education.
-Institutions will need to move beyond disciplinary silos to foster professionals who are trained in both science and governance.
+Institutions must move beyond silos to foster professionals who are trained in both science and governance.
 Implementing NAMs is a societal transformation.
 With greater clarity provided by the roadmap about Europe's ambitions, we accelerate a transition away from animal testing due to the many opportunities that NAMs provide.
 NAMs are far more than merely a technical replacement for animal tests.